 For further tips on searching see our catalogue help pages.

 4. Accessions to repositories

 Each year The National Archives contacts approximately 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
-This information is added to the indexes to the National Register of Archives (NRA).
+This information is added to Discovery, our catalogue.
 It is also edited and used to produce thematic digests, including one relating to Imperial and Commonwealth history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.